buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         If true, the step will run even if a previous step halts the build with ``haltOnFailure``.

+    .. py:attribute:: logEncoding

+        The log encoding to use for logs produced in this step, or None to ues the global default.
+        See :ref:`Log-Encodings`.

     A few important pieces of information are not available when a step is constructed, and are added later.
     These are set by the following methods; the order in which these methods are called is not defined.